CSC510-Group-25/CSC510_Group25_Project1/qty_calc/README.md

 2. Inside your project, create two directories: **recipe_folder** and **mock_dbs**.
 These should be OUTSIDE your src directory.
 3. Add the jars in the lib folder to your classpath (json-simple)
 4. Create a .txt file for a recipe or mock database using the formats shown [here](#filef)
-5. Run the main method inside any class you want to test.
+5. Run and modify the main method inside any class you want to test.

 Each .java file should have a main method if you want to manually test.
 (Examples are included)